natecavanaugh/image2colors/README.md

 ## Options

-fileName: could be a path (file system path or url) or base64 data:image
+- image: could be a path (file system path or url), base64 data:image or svg xml string
-colorLength: restrict the number of result colors
+- colors: default: 5; restrict the number of result colors
+- scaleSvg: default: false; probably you need all of the svg colors, if this is ´false´, the ´colors´ option will be bypassed

 ## How it Works